What to Do in Stewart Island

 You haven’t fully explored New Zealand until you have ventured south to Stewart Island.
 On an island which is 80% national park and only has one town with a population of 400, life certainly feels different on the island.
 Stewart Island is made up of pristine beaches, wetlands and native forest.
 With that, it’s also one of the best places to see native New Zealand wildlife in the wild, from penguins to kiwi birds.
 Oh yeah, and it’s one of the best places for stargazing and seeing the Southern Lights too.
 Ok, Stewart Island is so awesome it’s getting us excited, so let’s move onto this list of incredible things to do on Stewart Island!

-After checking out this list, you’ll definitely want to stay awhile in Stewart Island, so head on over to Stewart Island – Guide for Backpackers to work out logistics.
-Also, head on over to our list of 10 Free or Cheap Things to do in Stewart Island when you’re on a budget.
+After checking out this list, you’ll definitely want to stay awhile in Stewart Island, so head on over to The Complete Guide to Stewart Island to work out logistics.
+Also, head on over to our list of 10 Free or Cheap Things to Do in Stewart Island if you’re on a budget.

 1. Hike the Rakiura Track